Mary-Ann Stevens

 The work has an edgy, semi-autobiographical narrative, which explores identity and the representation and social expectations of gender.

-Whether presented as a colourful live-performance, a whimsical video, as miniature sculptures, or as still photographs, the work is often characterised by off-beat humour which belies a sense of melancholy.
+Whether presented as a colourful paper-mache sculptures, performance, whimsical video, or as still photographs, the work is often characterised by off-beat humour which belies a sense of melancholy.

-Freed from the gaze of the viewer by a mask or a screen, the artist pushes her performance to the limit, playing with exaggerated stereotypes.
+The artist plays with exaggerated stereotypes.
 The work is provocative, and visually striking, with a bitter-sweet edge to it.

 The work has an edgy, semi-autobiographical narrative, which explores identity and the representation and social expectations of gender.

-Whether presented as a colourful live-performance, a whimsical video, as miniature sculptures, or as still photographs, the work is often characterised by off-beat humour which belies a sense of melancholy.
+Whether presented as a colourful paper-mache sculptures, performance, whimsical video, or as still photographs, the work is often characterised by off-beat humour which belies a sense of melancholy.

-Freed from the gaze of the viewer by a mask or a screen, the artist pushes her performance to the limit, playing with exaggerated stereotypes.
+The artist plays with exaggerated stereotypes.
 The work is provocative, and visually striking, with a bitter-sweet edge to it.

 Proudly powered by Weebly